Ann Colis

 Ann Lorraine Maniego Colis (born September 15, 1993), simply known as Ann Colis, is a Filipino actress, model and beauty pageant titleholder who was crowned The Miss Globe 2015.
 Prior to that, she held the title of Binibining Pilipinas Tourism 2015, which was later upgraded to Binibining Pilipinas Globe 2015 after the Binibining Pilipinas organization acquired the franchise for The Miss Globe in August 2015.

 Background

 Colis, was Binibini #24 at the Binibining Pilipinas 2015 pageant.
 She was a 20-year-old lass from Mexico, Pampanga who studied in the University of Santo Tomas with a degree in Management Accounting.
 She stands at 5’9″ and has been working as runway model for quite some time now.
 She was trained under Aces & Queens.
 She is currently doing modeling in the United States.

-Ann also entered the world of acting as she played a role of a lesbian in an iWantTV series, Fluid.
+Ann also entered the world of acting as she played a role of a lesbian in an iWant series, Fluid.